Sialendoscopy for the management of saliva gland inflammation or stones:

 An alternative to open surgery

 Sialendoscopy is the use of miniature scopes which allow entry via the opening of the salivary duct inside the mouth along the cheek (parotid) or under the tongue (submandibular) and allows the surgeon to view the sites of obstruction, whether it is due to narrowing or a stone blocking the flow, and often provides the opportunity to alleviate these issues permanently.
 Depending on the background condition(s) causing chronic sialadenitis or sialolithiasis, patients suffering from these chronic conditions may be good candidates for such minimally invasive procedures.

 The procedure is typically performed under general anesthesia.
 The opening of the duct leading to the affected gland is dilated to allow for insertion of the endoscope, and then the salivary duct may be examined for abnormalities such as stenosis or narrowed segments which can be dilated or stones which may be amenable to extraction depending on the size and the location.

-If you are experiencing symptoms of a disorder effecting the salivary glands, contact North Florida Sinus Center to discuss your candidacy with the Sialendoscopy procedure.
-To schedule your consultation at our sinus enter in Jacksonville, FL, please call (904) 595-7475 or request an appointment through our secure online form.
+If you are experiencing chronic symptoms affecting your saliva glands, contact the North Florida Sinus Center in Jacksonville, FL to meet with our sinus specialists.
+To schedule a consultation, please call (904) 595-7475 or request an appointment through our secure online form.